 - For a map layer or table, click the drop-down list and click Layer has its own metadata or Table has its own metadata.

-- For a map layer or table, click the Copy button to copy the data source's metadata to the layer or table.
+- For a map layer or table, click Copy data source's metadata to this layer .
+Click Yes on the Copy Source's Metadata prompt.

 The copied metadata overwrites all existing metadata content for the layer or table, including any thumbnails that may be present.
 However, if the data source has quality metadata, this can be used as a quick start for documenting a layer or table that will be shared with others.